wix-incubator/react-sequence-animator/README.md

 |`onSequenceEnd`| func | () => {} | a callback function that is called each time the sequence reached its end
 |`onAnimationStop`| func | () => {} | a callback function that is called when the animation stops completely

-#### Notice there's no restriction of the type of element the child should be.
+#### Notice: There's no restriction of the type of element the child should be.
 It can also be an SVG or even a react component

 ### `SequenceAnimator`